Austin Corbett

 While at the University of Alberta, Mr. Corbett focused on criminal law and the law of evidence.
 Mr. Corbett undertook a number of additional projects centred on Criminal Law.
 He worked at the Youth Criminal Defence Office in 2013 and took part in the Sopinka Criminal Trial Moot in Vancouver, BC in 2014.

 Mr. Corbett was active in the volunteer organization, Student Legal Services, which helps members of the community charged with criminal offences.
 During that time, he served as a Dayleader, helping individuals in 2012, and as the organization’s Executive Coordinator in 2013.
-He now serves on the Board of Directors for that organization, and serves on the Board of Directors for the Alberta Prison Justice Society.
+He now serves on the Board of Directors for that organization, and previously served on the Board of Directors for the Alberta Prison Justice Society.

 Mr. Corbett co-teaches Sentencing at the University of Alberta Faculty of Law, and has taught classes in Criminal Law and Advanced Evidence.
+He has also taught courses for Articling Students from the Law Society of Alberta, and advanced seminars for other criminal defence lawyers.

 Awards and Memberships